 AYPS (Asian Youth Prevention Services) partners with multiple agencies citywide that work together to promote a substance abuse program.
 The program teaches youth about leading a healthy lifestyle, making sound choices, and avoiding the pitfalls and dangers of drug, alcohol, and nicotine abuse.

-The CYC Computer Clubhouse provides a creative and safe out-of-school learning environment for youth to explore their own ideas and acquire technological skills for personal, academic, and professional development.
+The CYC Computer Clubhouse provides a creative and safe out-of-school learning environment for youth to explore their own ideas using technology.
+The Computer Clubhouse has the latest hardware and software for youth to acquire technological skills for personal, academic, and professional development.